19hours/sg-statutes/Acts/Immigration Act.md

 if he has reason to believe that any evidence of the commission of an offence under this Act or the regulations is likely to be found on the premises or person or in the vehicle, vessel, aircraft or train, and may seize any evidence so found.

-[4/2003 wef 01/04/2003]

-[21/73; 13/77; 38/93]
+[21/73; 13/77; 38/93; 4/2003]

 (2) No woman shall be searched under this section except by a woman.

-(3) Any police officer, immigration officer or customs officer may arrest without warrant any person who he reasonably believes has committed an offence under this Act or the regulations.
+(3) Any police officer, immigration officer or customs officer may arrest without warrant any person whom he reasonably believes has committed an offence under this Act or the regulations.

 (4) Where any person is arrested by an immigration officer or customs officer under subsection (3), the immigration officer or customs officer shall comply with sections 35 and 36 of the Criminal Procedure Code (Cap.
 68) as if he were a police officer.

+[15/2010 wef 02/01/2011]

 ### Person registered under Enlistment Act